thorstent/Liss/README.md

 Liss is the implementation that accompanies our paper [1].
 It is a synthesis tool that is given a concurrent C program and will insert synchronisation primitives until the behaviour of the concurrent version of the program is identical to the sequential version.
 It is currently a research prototype.

-[1] Pavol Cerny, Edmund C. Clarke, Thomas A. Henzinger, Arjun Radhakrishna, Leonid Ryzhyk, Roopsha Samanta, Thorsten Tarrach.
+[1] Pavol Černý, Edmund C. Clarke, Thomas A. Henzinger, Arjun Radhakrishna, Leonid Ryzhyk, Roopsha Samanta, Thorsten Tarrach.
 From Non-preemptive to Preemptive Scheduling using Synchronization Synthesis.
 In CAV 2015

 Compiling Liss
 ==============